AWS Client VPN: Default route gets sucked into VPN

 This setting will cause the server to ignore any "redirect-gateway block-local" directives sent by the server.

-After adding this setting, when you reconnect to the VPN, your internet traffic will flow through your local network while still maintaining access to your AWS resources.
+After adding this setting, when you reconnect to the VPN, your internet traffic will flow through your local network while you maintain access to your AWS resources.

-Pull-filter is a feature available in OpenVPN 2.4 and later that allows selective filtering of settings pushed from the server.
+Pull-filter is a feature available in OpenVPN 2.4 and later that selectively filters the settings pushed from the server.

 💡